tiwa244/buzzin-desktop/README.md

 #### Partners

-Thanks to all the partners of Zen for their support and contributions:
+Thanks to all the partners of Buzzin for their support and contributions:

 <a href="https://blacksmith.sh">
   <img src="./docs/assets/blacksmith-yellow.png" width="350px"/>